ilastik/ilastik.github.io/documentation/counting/counting.md

+<a id="sec_algorithms">&nbsp;</a>
 ## 3. Algorithms
-**Two different regression algrotihms** are currently supportd by the Counting workflow depending on the availability of CPLEX on the machine where ilastik is intalled.
+**Two different regression algorithms** are currently supported by the Counting workflow depending on the availability of CPLEX on the machine where ilastik is installed.
 We expose the most important and well-known parameters for our algorithms to the advanced user, details are given below.

+<a id="sec_rf">&nbsp;</a>
 ### Random Forest
 This approach uses a Random Regression Forest as regression algorithm.
-In general it requires more labels to give correct results over several images, however it is more robust to inhomogeneus background.
+In general it requires more labels to give correct results over several images, however it is more robust to inhomogeneous background.

 The implementation of the random regression forest is based on <a href = "http://scikit-learn.org/stable/"> sklearn</a>.

+<a id="sec_rf_advanced">&nbsp;</a>
 #### Advanced parameters
 The forest parameters exposed to the user are:
 * **Ntrees** Number of trees in the forest